jsmith628/maths-traits/README.md

 # Release Stability

 At the moment, this project is considered to be in Alpha, so expect to see changes to the API in the near future.
-As it stands, however, these changes almost certainly will centered around the `analysis` module, with a couple minor tweaks to `integer` and `module_like`.
-Hence, on that note, I would actually consider much of the `algebra` module, especially `group_like` and `ring_like`, to be mostly stable, though not guaranteed.
+As it stands, though, I'd consider much of the `algebra` module to be mostly stable, as these changes almost certainly will center around the `analysis` module with only a couple minor tweaks to `integer` and `module_like`.
+However, this is not 100% guaranteed.

 Once the general API is stable, the crate will probably signify this with an update to version 0.2.0.